What to Pack for An African Safari

 They might just not be what you’re expecting…

-Note that we say block, and not cream or screen.
-The African sun is harsh for most of the year, and on safari it is often blazing hot.
+Note that we say block and not cream or screen.
+The African sun is harsh for most of the year and is often blazing hot on safari.
 At least for the first few days of exposure, factor 50 is advised; factor 30 is essential.

 Catching a tan is not the priority here, and sunburn – the most likely outcome of not protecting yourself adequately – is just not fun on safari, where there is no escape from the heat.